Table of Contents

 - Overview of the process: See what it takes to create a WordPress website.

-- Requirements for creating a WordPress site: You’ll need to create essential assets, such as a Database, before proceeding to installation.
+- Requirements for creating a WordPress site: You’ll need to create essential assets, such as a Database and appropriate security files, before proceeding to installation.

 - How-to procedure of the process: Know how to create a WordPress website.